What is Autogenic Training?Some Background Information

 Autogenic Training (AT) was developed by Dr Johannes H. Schultz in the 1930s in Berlin.
 In essence, it consists of a series of mental exercises which act as an antidote to the stressors of life (in technical terms, by facilitating a switch from Sympathetic Nervous System dominance to Para-sympathetic dominance), and thus bringing about mental calmness and equanimity

-AT has been shown to be an effective tool in preventative medicine and acts as an antidote to stress related disorders.
-It complements conventional medicine and has been used successfully in the treatment of various medical conditions, often leading to a reduction in the need for therapist intervention and medication.
+AT has been shown to be an effective approach in preventative medicine and acts as an antidote to stress related disorders.
+It complements conventional medicine and has been used successfully in the treatment of various medical conditions, often leading to a reduction in the need for therapeutic intervention and medication.

-Autogenic Training is taught individually or in groups (maximum 8), and, following the initial one to one assessment, consists of nine sessions each lasting between one and a half and two hours.
-The first eight sessions are at weekly intervals, the ninth several weeks later.
+Autogenic Training is taught individually or in groups (maximum 8), and, following the initial one to one assessment, consists of ten sessions each lasting between one and a half and two hours.
+The first nine sessions are at weekly intervals, the tenth several weeks later.

 Other aspects of the course include:

 • Looking at, and dealing effectively with, negative and destructive emotions.

 • Stress management approaches.

 • Developing a more positive outlook on life; in this respect, Schultz’ vision predated the more recent Positive Psychology movement;